marktheknife/sunpower-web-monitor/docs/Installation_Old_Firmware.md

 For simplicity, both models are referred to as **PVS** (*Power Visualization System*) in this document.

 To retrieve data, a **direct Ethernet connection** is required.
-It is possible to use the gateway’s Wi-Fi access point, but a wired connection is simpler and more reliable.
+It is possible to use the gateway’s Wi-Fi Access Point (AP), but a wired connection is simpler and more reliable.

 Inside the PVS are two Ethernet ports (**LAN1** and **LAN2**) and other RJ45 jacks that are **not Ethernet**.
 Be cautious and ensure you connect to the correct port!